jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 ## 1 Introduction
 Docker is an open-source project that automates the deployment of software applications inside **containers** by providing an additional layer of abstraction and automation of OS-level virtualization on Linux.
 Docker containers package an application with all of its dependencies into a standardized unit for software development.

-## 2 Access to the dedicated machine for built custom docker containers
+## 2 Access to the machine for building custom Docker containers
 The ReCaS Bari data center make available a dedicated machine to develop containers to be deployed on the HPC/GPU Cluster.

 This machine is accessible only to users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account should register using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").